jguida941/cs320-contact-service-junit/README.md

 | [`.github/workflows`](.github/workflows)                                                                             | CI/CD pipelines (tests, quality gates, release packaging, CodeQL).                              |

 ## Design Decisions & Highlights
-- **Immutable identifiers** - `contactId` is set once in the constructor and never mutates, which keeps HashMap keys stable and mirrors real-world record identifiers.
+- **Immutable identifiers** - `contactId` is set once in the constructor and never mutates, which keeps map keys stable and mirrors real-world record identifiers.
 - **Centralized validation** - Every constructor/setter call funnels through `Validation.validateNotBlank`, `validateLength`, and (for phones) `validateNumeric10`, so IDs, names, phones, and addresses all share one enforcement pipeline.
 - **Fail-fast IllegalArgumentException** - Invalid input is a caller bug, so we throw standard JDK exceptions with precise messages and assert on them in tests.
-- **HashMap-first storage strategy** - Milestone 1 sticks to an in-memory `HashMap<String, Contact>` (living inside the singleton `ContactService`) for predictable O(1) CRUD while leaving that service class as the seam for future persistence layers.
+- **ConcurrentHashMap storage strategy** - Milestone 1 uses an in-memory `ConcurrentHashMap<String, Contact>` (inside the singleton `ContactService`) for predictable average O(1) CRUD plus thread-safe access, while still treating the service class as the seam for future persistence layers.
 - **Boolean service API** - The service’s `add/delete/update` methods return `boolean` so callers know immediately whether the operation succeeded (`true`) or why it failed (`false` for duplicate IDs, missing IDs, etc.).
 That keeps the milestone interface lightweight while still letting JUnit assertions check the outcome without extra exception types.
-- **Security posture** - Input validation acts as the first defense layer; nothing touches storage/logs unless it passes the guards.
+- **Security posture** - Input validation in the domain + service layers acts as the first defense layer; nothing reaches the in-memory store unless it passes the guards.
 - **Testing depth** - Parameterized JUnit 5 tests, AssertJ assertions, JaCoCo coverage, and PITest mutation scores combine to prove the validation logic rather than just executing it.

 ## Architecture Overview